-Although no shovelnose sturgeon smaller than 441 mm FL have been sampled in segment 1 over the past three years of sampling, the adult CPUE of for both trammel nets and trotlines is quite high when compared to segments 2 and 3.
-This area seems to be only an adult rearing area for shovelnose sturgeon.
+Although no shovelnose sturgeon smaller than 441 mm FL have been sampled in segment 1 over the past four years of sampling, the adult CPUE for both trammel nets and trotlines is similar to segment 2, but high in comparison to segment 3.
+This area seems to be an adult rearing area for shovelnose sturgeon.
 Similarly, this section of the river and the adjacent dredge cuts are known to be occupied by a relatively large number of adult shovelnose sturgeon during the winter months (Dave Fuller, Montana Fish, Wildlife and Parks, personal communication).